-Visit volumes were down throughout COVID restrictions but have been steadily increasing over the past 4 periods.
-Data reports from MoH clearly demonstrate that the ratios of virtual to in-person visits have not rebounded to pre-COVID levels.
-It is estimated that this increase in lower acuity patient utilization of the emergency department is directly related to GP's not entirely resuming previous patterns of in person visits in alignment with the decrease in restrictions.
+Visit volumes have been steadily increasing in the first 5 periods and is going down again in the most recent 6 periods.
+Data reports from MOH clearly demonstrate that the ratios of virtual to in-person visits have not rebounded to pre-COVID levels.
+It is estimated that this increase in lower acuity patient utilization of the emergency department may be related to GP's not entirely resuming previous patterns of in person visits in alignment with the decrease in restrictions.
 In the smaller, more rural communities it is the local Family physicians who also staff the Emergency rooms resulting in more of their patients seen them in the ER verses the tradition office.

-The Ministry of Health will be providing written correspondence to physicians asking them to resume pre-COVID practice patterns.
+The Ministry of Health has provided a written correspondence to physicians asking them to resume pre-COVID practice patterns, as well this matter was discussed at ISC.
 Communities continue to work with their Divisions of Family Practice to ensure that everyone who want a family doctor has access to one.
-Virtual health services continue to be developed and announced across FH improving access to health care services and teams including Physicians.
+Virtual health services continue to be developed and announced across FH improving access to health care services and teams including Physicians and the UPCCs across FH are refining their service delivery model to provide more urgent and virtual care services to meet the needs in 7 communities across FH.
+Planning underway for 2 additional locations.
+There are 4 more PCN plans currently under development in the remaining communities (Surrey, Abbotsford, Langley and Delta) as well the Ministry has recently announced the direction for 20+ additional UPCCs across the province.
+All of these initiatives will introduce additional primary care services in communities in the coming years.

 You can attend Urgent & Primary Care Clinics (UPCC) located in many communities to access a doctor and the health care team to meet your care needs.
 If you have a family doctor or nurse practitioner continue to work with them to identify ways to keep healthy, including knowing early warning signs that your health is changing and take early steps to manage it.
 Additionally, you can call HealthLinkBC (8-1-1) to speak to a Registered Nurse to provide advice to help you manage your health care needs.
-Fraser Health's Virtual Care service gets you connected to health services in your communities for non-urgent or emergent care needs and is available seven days a week from 10 AM to 10 PM at 1-800-314-0999
+Fraser Health's Virtual Care service gets you connected to health services in your communities for non-urgent or emergent care needs and is available seven days a week from 10 AM to 10 PM at 1-800-314-0999.